Part 1·1.3·10 min read

 Membrane Proteins: The Interface Layer

 The lipid bilayer alone would make a perfect insulator.
-What makes the membrane functional is the protein layer embedded within and associated with it.
+What makes the functional is the layer embedded within and associated with it.

-Integral membrane proteins span all or part of the bilayer.
-Peripheral membrane proteins associate with the surface.
-Together they constitute roughly 50% of membrane mass and perform all the active functions:
+Integral span all or part of the bilayer.
+Peripheral associate with the surface.
+Together they constitute roughly 50% of mass and perform all the active functions:

 Protein TypeFunctionSoftware Analogy